 We love to eat our pot stickers with our homemade Sichuan red chilli oil and homemade Sriracha sauce, but you could also buy Sichuan-style chilli oil and whatever kind of Sriracha you can get your hands on.

-And as I mention in the recipe, below, if you happen to have any leftover pot sticker filling (sometimes we do and sometimes we don’t) it can be frozen or combined with noodles or rice to make a fantastic fried noodles or fried rice.
+And as I mention in the recipe, below, if you happen to have any leftover pot sticker filling (sometimes we do and sometimes we don’t) it can be frozen for your next dumpling making session or combined with noodles or rice to make a fantastic fried noodles or fried rice.

 Pot Stickers Recipe for Homemade Chinese Fried Dumplings